Master's programme in Architecture and Urban Design

 Design projects are carried out within different studios, allowing you to choose approach departing from your personal interest.

-The program is taught in English by teachers with backgrounds from different countries and with specialized knowledge of the subject.
+The programme is taught in English by teachers with backgrounds from different countries and with specialized knowledge of the subject.

 The design process is explored through investigative and process-oriented methods.
 Modes of working are tested and developed through unconventional experimentation, where prototypes, models, projects, and ideas are tested with the aim to develop alternative strategies that can create new forms and methods within architecture, design and urbanism.